Behold an enormous-yet-intricate Rowland Emett sculpture, made of eight separate machines which come to life.

 A Quiet Afternoon in the Cloud Cuckoo Valley is a moving masterpiece from 1984 which depicts a whimsical journey along the Far Tottering and Oyster Creek Railway, a creation found in one of Emett's earlier cartoons.

-See the display in action every day.
+See the display in action hourly.

 In our demonstrations the artwork comes to life and visitors are treated to a unique, three-dimensional cartoon as automata wheels turn and colourful characters go fishing, cycle through the Twittering Woods and toast teacakes aboard a fantastical locomotive.